Ayiwoma/SQL-Project/README.md

 3. Provide answers to relevant questions

+4. Quality Assurance process and validation

+5. Trying to resolve data constraints

 ## Process
 ### (your step 1)
 1. Create database, set up tables, create columns and input with relevant information from the data downloaded